Peter Brown (rugby union)

-Peter Brown (born 16 December 1941) is a former Scotland international rugby union player.
+Peter Brown (16 December 1941 – 12 January 2025) was a Scotland international rugby union player.
 He played No. 8 and Lock.

 Rugby Union career

 Amateur career

 Brown played for West of Scotland and Gala.

 Brown was dubbed "the man on the coathanger" in his playing days because of his unusually square shoulders inherited from his maternal grandmother's side of the family.
 He kicked many goals which is very unusual for a forward.